ajgappmark/2014-spring-si-cpsc120/week-5/readme.md

 ### Challenge

+You may turn these files in as well, if you like, but you don't need to.
+If you do, please use non-confusing names :) (like `calculator--challenge-1.cpp` or so).

 Keeping one file for each new version of the program, do the following:

 0. Look up switch statements, and rewrite the "calculator" program using those.